akyoto/q/docs/readme.md

 }
 ```

-...and add permissions via `chmod +x`.
+Create a file with the contents above and add permissions via `chmod +x`.
 Now you can execute it from anywhere.
 The generated machine code runs directly from RAM if the OS supports it.

 ## License